All you need to know about Financial R ...

 Similar to the % raise figures shown in the very first chart, the salary multiple simply takes the median salary earned by a charter holder in each state and divides it by the median salary earned by all employees in that state.
 In this regard, the CFA charter edge tends to be fairly similar among the US states shown above with the exception of California and Massachusetts, which lag slightly behind.

-Now that we’ve brought up cost of living, let’s dive a bit deeper into this topic.
+Now that we’ve brought up the cost of living, let’s dive a bit deeper into this topic.

 The cost of living adjustments here has been based on the most CFA charterholders populated city within each state.
 This is a strange approach, but one that hopefully doesn’t skew the data too much because, for each state, the selected city accounts for over half of the state’s CFA charterholders residents.
 Cities used in the adjustments include New York City, Philadelphia, Dallas, Chicago, San Francisco, and Boston.